 Each of our internship programs - Adult, Adolescent and Child & Family - begin a training cohort in August.
 We also begin Adult Program training cohorts in January and June.
 Applications are accepted between January and March for the June and August cohorts.
 Applications for the January cohort are accepted in the fall.
 All completed applications are reviewed and candidates may then be invited to interview.

-Interns are required to provide 10 - 15 clinical hours per week (depending on degree status).
-Interns attend a two-hour group supervision and one hour of individual or triadic supervision each week.
+Trainees are required to provide 10 - 15 clinical hours per week (depending on degree status).
+Trainees attend a two-hour group supervision and one hour of individual or triadic supervision each week.
+Group supervision is in-person at the Maple clinic.
 Weekly clinical trainings are mandatory.
-First year interns in the Adult Program receive training in assessment and diagnosis, and conduct all adult client intakes.
+First year trainees in the Adult Program receive training in assessment and diagnosis and conduct all adult client intakes.

-All interns are required to see clients a minimum of one evening per week and to commit hours on Friday and/or Saturday.
+Trainees are required to see clients a minimum of one evening per week and to commit hours on Friday and/or Saturday.
+All trainees will see clients in the Maple clinic and may also conduct telehealth.

 Prospective associates and trainees may contact firstname.lastname@example.org for more information.